NVIDIA/aistore/docs/bucket.md

 # Remote Bucket

-Remote buckets are buckets that use 3rd party storage (AWS/GCP/Azure/OCI or HDFS) when AIS is deployed as [fast tier](overview.md#fast-tier).
+Remote buckets are buckets that use 3rd party storage (AWS/GCP/Azure/OCI) when AIS is deployed as [fast tier](overview.md#fast-tier).
-Any reference to "Cloud buckets" refer to remote buckets that use a public cloud bucket as their backend (i.e. AWS/GCP/Azure/OCI, but not HDFS).
+Any reference to "Cloud buckets" refer to remote buckets that use a public cloud bucket as their backend (i.e. AWS/GCP/Azure/OCI).

 > By default, AIS does not keep track of the remote buckets in its configuration map.
 However, if users modify the properties of the remote bucket, AIS will then keep track.